 Stepping into the Construction scene

 PlanGrid, the leading construction productivity software, is one of Kloudless’ earliest customers.
-PlanGrid uses the Kloudless File Explorer to allow contractors to transfer documents and drawings from and to cloud storage services such as Box, Dropbox, Google Drive, and more, using Kloudless’ unified Cloud Storage API.
+PlanGrid uses the Kloudless File Picker to allow contractors to transfer documents and drawings from and to cloud storage services such as Box, Dropbox, Google Drive, and more, using Kloudless’ unified Cloud Storage API.
 In the recent past, we’ve noticed several additional construction apps begin to use Kloudless for very similar uses.
 Cloud storage integrations prove valuable since a lot of construction software is centered around document workflow and processes.

 However, cloud storage isn’t the only location of valuable documents and files.
 Kloudless receives numerous inquiries from construction software companies to integrate with other construction software tools.
 Recently, the number of inquiries proved significant enough that Kloudless decided to step into the construction space and add document data from connectors such as PlanGrid to our Storage API.
 In this post, we’ll discuss our experience working with the PlanGrid API, obstacles encountered, and how we moved past them.